Esri/offline-editor-js/README.md

 ##Dependencies

 * ArcGIS API for JavaScript (v3.12+)
+* [Offline.js](http://github.hubspot.com/offline/docs/welcome/) - it allows detection of the online/offline condition and provides events to hook callbacks on when this condition changes
 * Node.js required for building the source
 * NOTE: browser limitations and technical dependencies.
 The offline capabilities in this toolkit depend on certain HTML5 capabilities being present in the browser.
 Go [here](doc/dependencies.md) for a detailed breakdown of the information.
 * Sub-modules (see `/vendor` directory)

-   * [offline.js](https://github.com/hubspot/offline) - it allows detection of the online/offline condition and provides events to hook callbacks on when this condition changes
    * [IndexedDBShim](https://github.com/axemclion/IndexedDBShim) - polyfill to simulate indexedDB functionality in browsers/platforms where it is not supported (notably desktop Safari and iOS Safari)
    		- IMPORTANT: There are known [issues](https://github.com/axemclion/IndexedDBShim/issues/115) with IndexedDBShim on Safari.
 For Safari, the storage error workaround is to switch from using /dist/IndexedDBShim.min.js to just using IndexedDBShim.js and then search for and modify the line that defines the value for `DEFAULT_DB_SIZE`.
 Set this to more appropriate size that will meet all your storage needs, for example: ```var DEFAULT_DB_SIZE = 24 * 1024 * 1024```
-   * [jasmine.async](https://github.com/derickbailey/jasmine.async.git) - library to help implementing tests of async functionality (used in tests)
+   * [jasmine.async](https://github.com/derickbailey/jasmine.async.git) - Used specifically for unit testing.

 * Non sub-module based libraries
 	* [FileSaver.js](https://github.com/Esri/offline-editor-js/blob/master/lib/tiles/README.md) - library to assist with uploading and downloading of files containing tile information.